 Osanna Visconti calls herself an artisan with a designer’s soul.
-Indeed, one can sense the love for artisanship and the careful design defining the beautiful jewelry and furniture that she creates.
+Indeed, one can sense the love for artisanship and the careful design defining the beautiful jewellery and furniture that she creates.
 Born in Rome, in a very artistic environment, Osanna grew up surrounded by artworks created for her mother by Lucio Fontana, Mario Ceroli and Arnaldo Pomodoro.
 When she married Giangaleazzo Visconti – descendant of one of the oldest Italian aristocratic families- she moved to Milan, into another otherworldly home, filled with priceless antiques and art.

-Tapping into her wonderful childhood memories, she creates unique pieces in bronze: “I started with jewelry, but then I decided to make jewels for the home”.
+Tapping into her wonderful childhood memories, she creates unique pieces in bronze: “I started with jewellery, but then I decided to make jewels for the home”.
 From small objects like elegant cutlery and table lamps to some beautiful tables and benches, every piece is a tribute to nature and delicate femininity.

 We asked Osanna to talk about her work and her inspirations:

 When did you start working with bronze and why?

 I started at a very young age, making jewellery.
 Then, about 5 years ago, I decided to make some objects for the home and some furniture.
 At first, they were small things, and then they grew bigger and larger… Among the first objects I created, there were some candlesticks, which, then, needed a table… and one thing led to another.
 Since my beginnings as a jewellery designer, besides gold and silver, I immediately worked with bronze too.
 It’s a wonderful metal that I’m familiar with since childhood, as I remember being fascinated by Lalanne’s furniture pieces, and other artists’ too, that were in my home.
 So, when I started creating objects for the home, bronze was a natural choice: I love that it is a warm “living” metal; bronze reminds me of gold.